Special Transitory Food Units (STFU)

 Items Required for Special Transitory Food Unit (STFU) Plan Review

-Submit the following completed materials to Washtenaw County Environmental Health.
-Most of the documents are Word documents that you can open, type your information into, and then print and submit to our office.
+Submit the following completed materials to the Washtenaw County Environmental Health Division.
+Many of the documents are Word documents that you can open, type your information into, and then print and submit to our office.

 See the Plan Submittal Instructions (PDF) for helpful information.

 - STFU Plan Review Application and Fee (PDF)

 - STFU Plan Review Worksheet and Standard Operating Procedures (SOPs)